-Our Bristol Hub is run by a group of passionate volunteers from Bristol University, UWE, and the wider community.
-Beyond organising our weekly Hub cooking sessions, we also run our very own Pop-Up Restaurant to make our Hub sustainable, and provide a platform for education, music, and sharing in the Bristol community.
+Beyond organising our weekly community meal, we also run our very own fundraising Pop-Up Restaurant to make our Hub financially sustainable, and provide a platform for education, music, and sharing in the Bristol community.

 That is enough about us, now why do we want you?
-We want to get more and more volunteers into our kitchen to share new recipes, cook up a storm and chat to our guests.
+We want to get more and more volunteers into our kitchen and out on bikes, to cook up a storm, chat to our guests and get food to those who need it.
 The ways you can get involved are endless but to start with, just click here to sign up to cook, cycle, or help with the community team for our Saturday Community Kitchen and other events that we have going on.

 If you fancy a three-course meal and some company in your local community then come along to Barton Hill Settlement on Saturdays from 2:30pm – everyone is welcome.

 Our Hub serves people attending Barton Hill Settlement, providing a tasty and healthy meal in a welcoming environment.
 Being a nation of foodies, this Hub believes that we’re well placed to get out there and do some good.
 If you could help us do this, please donate just £3.